 It was my birthday so naturally dessert was in order.
 We had three choices; cheesecake, chocolate mousse or sticky toffee pudding.
 Which one do you think I opted for?
 If you chose chocolate mousse, you are correct, ding, ding ding!!
 It was topped with an orange gelee and then enrobed in dark chocolate and garnished with sesame seed brittle.
 My one criticism is that I don’t think the gelee really added anything, but otherwise, it was my kind of dessert.
 I mean, it had chocolate and I ate it…because I like chocolate.

 My sister had the berry cheesecake which she appreciated for it’s in-your-face cream cheese flavour.
 There was no hiding the richness here.

 Last but not least, the sticky toffee pudding.
 My mom refused to say whether or not it was better than my pumpkin sticky toffee pudding that we ate the night before but apparently it was less “sticky”.

-Overall it was a great debut back into the restaurant scene.
+Overall it was a great debut back into the restaurant scene at 80th and Ivy.
 2 thumbs up!